Helping households manage food waste (Best Presentation)

 What would a typical user look like?

-I then created the persona ‘Phud Waister’ to encapsulate the pain points, habits, and goals that we have discovered from our users.
+I created the persona ‘Phud Waister’ to encapsulate the pain points, habits, and goals that we have discovered from our users.
+This helped us generated buy-in from our stakeholders (aka course instructors).

 Solutioning

-Now that our problem space was more refined and we have buy-in from our stakeholders, we were ready to begin defining the functionality of a potential digital solution.
+Now that our problem space was refined and we have stakeholder buy-in, we were ready to begin defining the functionality of a potential digital solution.

-Following careful analysis from our formative studies, we have a good idea of what is required of our solution in order to solve our users’ pain points.
+Following our formative studies, we had a good idea of what was required of our solution to solve our users’ pain points.

-We sketched design concepts that could meet our job stories and design requirements, and evaluated the pros and cons of each concept.
-We chose to move forward with Faiyaz, Alex, and my sketches as our design concepts.
+We sketched concepts and evaluated them on how well they met our job stories and design requirements.
+We chose to move forward with Faiyaz, Alex, and my sketches.

 My design concept